 Whether a credit line increase hurts your credit score, or affects it all, depends on how the credit card company reviews your financial information.
 Specifically, it hinges on whether the credit card company performs a soft or hard inquiry into your credit history.

 Remember, credit inquiries account for 10% of your FICO credit score.
 An inquiry simply means that you have authorized a creditor or biller to review your credit reports and scores.
-(Inquiries for credit remain on your credit report for two years, though they only affect FICO credit score calculations for 12 months.)
+(Inquiries for credit remain on your credit report for two years, though they only affect FICO credit score calculations for 12 months or less.)

 When requesting an increase in credit limit that involves a hard pull, you may lose a few credit score points.
 While the impact isn’t as significant as a late payment or a maxed-out credit card, it’s still worth noting.